ractivejs/ractive/README.md

 - Ask a question on [Stack Overflow](https://stackoverflow.com/questions/ask) with the [`ractivejs`](http://stackoverflow.com/questions/tagged/ractivejs) tag.
 - Send us a tweet via [@RactiveJS](http://twitter.com/RactiveJS).

+If you'd like to include an example in your issue, [this fiddle](https://jsfiddle.net/evschris/wxc00vup/) has a convenient minimal setup that has easily switchable Ractive versions.

 ## Contributing